kevinkirkl3y/Pierres/README.md

 ## Known Bugs

 _As of 12.11.2020 the program is unable to generate a grand total for both pastries and bread ordered in the same purchase.
 Will update as necessary._
+_12.17.2020 Aforementioned bug has been resolved.
+User is able to generate total price for both pastry and bread orders combined._